c.1845 Mickle Knox | 358.63 Acres

 Furniture

->The home is being offered partially furnished, featuring a collection of charming antiques and a comprehensive archive detailing the property’s history and its previous owners.
+The home is being offered partially furnished, featuring charming antiques and an archive detailing the property’s history and previous owners.

 Recent Improvements

-The addition of bathrooms transformed the home into one with five ensuite bedrooms, offering enhanced privacy and comfort for each bedroom.
+The addition of bathrooms transformed the home into one with five en suite bedrooms, offering enhanced privacy and comfort.

 Heat & Air

-In 2023, a new heat pump was installed to service the upper level.
-In 2024, the heat pump on the main level was replaced, ensuring efficient climate control throughout the home.
-The existing oil baseboard heating continues to serve as a reliable backup option.
+In 2023, a new heat pump was installed for the upper level.
+In 2024, the main-level heat pump was replaced.
+The existing oil baseboard heating remains as a backup option.

 Renovated Kitchen

-This stunning kitchen features elegant quartz counter tops and a striking black walnut central island that seamlessly blends functionality with style, serving as both a workspace and a gathering spot.
-The abundant maple cabinets provide generous storage, while thoughtfully placed lighting enhances the warm, inviting atmosphere, making this space truly the heart of the home.
+The kitchen features quartz countertops and a striking black walnut central island, blending functionality and style.
+Abundant maple cabinets provide generous storage, while thoughtfully placed lighting enhances the warm, inviting atmosphere.

 Bathrooms